 - The Qumran Small Caves (DJD 3, revised), Prof. Donald Parry and Prof. Andrew Skinner, Brigham Young University

 - Songs of the Sabbath Sacrifice, Prof. Noam Mizrahi, University of Tel Aviv

 - Cryptic Texts, Jonathan Ben Dov, University of Haifa

-Full and partial sponsorships are available for these volumes.
-If you are interested in becoming a partner with Dead Sea Scrolls scholars by contributing funds (whether small or large amounts) to the project, please contact the Dead Sea Scrolls Foundation.
+If you are interested in becoming a partner with the Dead Sea Scrolls Foundation by contributing funds (whether small or large amounts) to the project, please contact the Dead Sea Scrolls Foundation.

 The Dead Sea Scrolls Foundation is an independent, tax-exempt U.S. corporation with IRS 501 (c) (3) status.
-The Chairperson of the Board of Directors and Executive Director are based in Jerusalem and the U.S. office is in Warsaw, Indiana.
+The Foundation has offices in Jerusalem, Israel, and the U.S.